Connecting the Dots of tCheck

 I woke up the next morning to a text from Bryan.
 "Come up with anything?"
 We discussed my findings.
 While I had an idea how we could theoretically measure the concentration of botanical compounds in a sample, I had no idea how that theory could be translated into a product.
 Luckily, Bryan did.

 Bryan came over the following weekend with a cardboard box filled with, among other things, a light, a voltage meter, and an empty toilet paper roll.
 We were about to test our theory and we were about to create our first prototype.

 Third Dot: Build a prototype - build a company.

 After months of trial and error, we were finally onto something.
 We had created a handheld device that was able to accurately and reliably measure the concentration of botanicals in a sample.
 The next step was to create a business plan that would allow us to move forward with the production, marketing, and distribution of our device.
 We enlisted the help of our friends Mark, an operations guru, and Peichen, a jack-of-all-trades, and Engineered Medical Technologies was born.

-We named our device tCheck, and it is a game changer in our market.
-Now consumers, including our friend, can feel confident that when they create recipes at home, they are doing them right every time.
+We named our device tCheck, and it’s a game changer in our market.
+Now consumers, including our friend, can feel confident that when they create recipes at home, they are doing it right every time.
 Quality, consistency, and affordability are back under control.